WM-SEMERU/SecureReqNet/README.md

 We present a machine learning approach, named *SecureReqNet*, to automatically identify whether issues describe security related content. *SecureReqNet* hinges on the idea of predicting severity on software using vulnerability desciptions [(Han, et al., 2017)](https://ieeexplore.ieee.org/abstract/document/8094415) by incorporating desing principles from AlexNet (Krizhevsky, et al., 2013).

+### Research and Components Roadmap
+- [x] Using Shallow Neural Network to predict security relatedness on issues (or requirements)
+- [x] Using Deep Neural Network to predict security relatedness on issues (or requirements)
+- [ ] Using a Neural Network to predict quantitatively (regression) how critical is an issue (or requirement)
+- [ ] Implementing a Transformer Architecture to predict security criticality on issues (or requirements)
+- [ ] Recovering security related relationships among software artifacts by employing traceability theory

 (place image here)

 *SecureReqNet* consists of a two-phase deep learning architecture that operates *(for now)* purely on the natural language descriptions of issues.
 The first phase of our approach learns high dimensional sentence embeddings from hundreds of thousands of descriptions extracted from software vulnerabilities listed in the CVE database and issue descriptions extracted from open source projects using an unsupervised learning process.
 The second phase then utilizes this semantic ontology of embeddings to train a deep convolutional neural network capable of predicting whether a given issue contains security-related information.